 Brandon S. Osterbind settled a wrongful death/tractor trailer/pedestrian accident for $500,000.
 Brandon represented the family of a man who was fatally injured by a tractor trailer at a truck stop in Shenandoah County.

-In this case, a 68 year old man was walking out of a truck gas station in Shenandoah County one evening after parking his truck and purchasing food from the convenience store.
+In this case, a 68-year-old man was walking out of a truck gas station in Shenandoah County one evening after parking his truck and purchasing food from the convenience store.
 It was dark outside and raining, but the parking lot was well lit.
-The pedestrian was wearing blue jeans and dark shirt.
+The pedestrian was wearing blue jeans and a dark shirt.
 The Defendant was driving a commercial tractor trailer in the parking lot of the gas station when he made a right hand turn around the rear of the gas station and, according to the Virginia State Trooper, he struck the pedestrian in the rear with the driver side stairs leading up to his truck.
 Defendant told the Trooper that he heard a thump and stopped.
 He also told the Trooper that he never saw the pedestrian.

-There were no eye witnesses to the collision and the Defendant disputed liability.
+There were no eyewitnesses to the collision and the Defendant disputed liability.
 Because the Defendant said he never saw the pedestrian, no one really saw the collision.
 In Virginia, the Plaintiff has the burden of proving how the accident happened.
 Ragland v.
 Rutledge, 234Va.
 216, 220, 361 S.E.2d 133 (1987).
 The Plaintiff can prove how the accident happened through direct or circumstantial evidence.
 Eye witness testimony would be considered direct evidence.
 Eye witness testimony is not always required, although it is most certainly helpful and preferred.
 Other evidence, like the location of the truck, the pedestrian, the type of injury and the timing of the collision, would be considered circumstantial evidence.

 When a person involved in an accident dies from that accident, the law presumes that that person exercised reasonable care in crossing the parking lot unless an independent witness saw otherwise.

 “[A] defendant who relies on contributory negligence as a defense has the burden of proving that it existed and that it was a proximate cause of the accident.
 As a corollary to this rule, it has also long been accepted universally that in a wrongful death action, in the absence of eyewitnesses testimony or other evidence to the contrary, it will be presumed that the deceased acted with ordinary care.
-This well settled principle derives from the recognition that, death having silenced the decedent from testifying in his own behalf, the defendant should not benefit from being able to assert that the decedent was negligent in the absence of other evidence to support that assertion.”
+This well-settled principle derives from the recognition that, death having silenced the decedent from testifying on his own behalf, the defendant should not benefit from being able to assert that the decedent was negligent in the absence of other evidence to support that assertion.”

 Hot Shot Express, Inc. v.
 Brooks, 264 Va.
 126, 136, 563 S.E.2d 764 (2002) (emphasis added) (citing Elliot v.
 Lewis, 207 Va.
 361, 265, 150 S.E.2d 129, 131 (1966); Charlottesville Music Cen. v.
 McCray, 215 Va.
 31, 37, 205 S.E.2d 674, 679 (1974); Hagan v.
 Hicks, 209 Va.
 499, 505, 165 S.E.2d 421, 426 (1969); Looney v.
 Metropolitan Railroad Co, 200 U.S. 480, 488 (1906); and Richards v.
 Southern Pacific Transp., 666 F.2d 99, 109 (5th Cir.
 1982) (Tate, J. dissenting)).